-Sitting silently on a meditation cushion might be your first thought when you think of mindfulness, but mindfulness simply means being present in the moment without judgment.
-And while a meditation practice is a great way to cultivate a heightened capacity for mindfulness, virtually any activity you do each day can serve to help you in becoming more mindful.
+Although sitting silently on a meditation cushion might be your first thought when you think of mindfulness, the concept simply means being present in the moment without judgment.
+And while a meditation practice is a great way to cultivate a heightened capacity for mindfulness, virtually any activity you do each day can serve to help you in becoming more mindful and attentive.
 Mindfulness is all about paying attention without labels, distractions, or preconceived notions — you just learn to observe the world around you, and yourself, with deeper presence over time.
 Moreover, mindfulness can improve your relationships in a number of significant ways.

 When you practice mindfulness throughout the various areas of your life, it becomes easier to improve your relationships.
 “Being more mindful can help you be more in tune with other people’s thoughts and feelings,” says licensed marriage and family therapist, Kiaundra Jackson LMFT, author of Staying Sane In An Insane World.
 “When other people feel heard and understood, the only thing that will do is improve your relationships.
 However, being mindful in relationships takes work, and needs to be practiced regularly.”

 Give these six tactics a try to boost your relationships.

 “Start and end your day with intentionality,” Jackson says.
 “Begin your days with journaling, prayer, or moments of silence to get centered before doing your daily tasks.
 At the end of the day, mentally recap your day from beginning to end by choosing to focus on the positive.”